-When the CD is inserted, CDP will appear on the display.
-As the CD is loading Filecheck will appear on the display.
-As each new track starts to play, Track and the track number will appear on the display.
+As each CD is inserted, CDP appears on the display.
+As each CD is loading, Filecheck appears on the display.

+Once playback begins, the track and track number appears on the display.

-If the ignition or radio is turned off with a CD in the player, it will stay in the player.
-When a CD is in the player and the ignition is turned on, the radio must be turned on before the CD will start playback.
-When the ignition and radio are turned on, the CD will start playing where it stopped, if it was the last selected audio source.
+If the ignition or radio is turned off with a CD in the player, it stays in the player.
+When a CD is in the player and the ignition is turned on, the radio must be turned on before the current CD starts playback.
+When the ignition and radio are turned on, the CD starts playing where it stopped, if it was the last selected audio source.